-Join Richard Harrington for an in-depth discussion in this video A guided tour: Buttons, ports, and controls, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video A guided tour: Buttons, ports, and controls, part of Learning the Nikon D600 and D610.

 - Let's get started by taking a quick look…at some of the most essential buttons…and controls on your camera.…Now, don't worry if you hear me…use a term that you aren't familiar with.…We'll explore most of these as we go into…the controls in greater detail throughout the course.…The power switch is used every time…you want to turn your camera on.…It surrounds the shutter release button…which is what you push to actually take a photo.…Below are three important buttons.…First, the exposure compensation button,…to adjust for different lighting conditions and contrast.…